Disasters, Conflicts and Migration

 Comments / Details

 Western Nepal has experienced consecutive and worsening winter drought conditions since 2000, culminating in a severe drought episode during 2008/09.
-The worst hit areas are the Mid Western and Far Western regions.

 Internally Displaced Persons